Don't miss our weekly PhD newsletter | Sign up now Don't miss our weekly PhD newsletter | Sign up now

 • Start thinking about key aspects of your application.
 Your supervisor can advise you about how best to do this.

-• Your personal statement: think about why you are applying for this studentship, and why you are the best person for it; why you are passionate about this topic; how your existing knowledge and experience connects with it; why you want to study with SENSS; what your long-term career plans are, and how a SENSS studentship will help you achieve these.
+• Think about why you are applying for this studentship, and why you are the best person for it; why you are passionate about this topic; how your existing knowledge and experience connects with it; why you want to study with SENSS; what your long-term career plans are, and how a SENSS studentship will help you achieve these.

-• Apply for a PhD place at the university offering the project you are interested in, checking with that university to find out what its internal PhD place application deadline is.
+• If required, apply for a PhD place at the university offering the project you are interested in, checking with that university to find out what its internal PhD place application deadline is.

-• Complete SENSS’s on-line studentship application by 11 March 2024.
+• Complete SENSS’s on-line studentship application by Monday 24 February 2025 12.00pm (noon) GMT.
 The application portal is accessible via the SENSS website.

 These are the nine research projects that have been developed by leading SENSS academics and their collaborative partners.
 The best applicant for each of these projects will be awarded funding.